gallib2/product-categorization/README.md

 ## Description
-The objective of this project is to apply classification learning models on Sears products dataset with more than 100,000 products and therefore to obtain a predictive model with high accuracy for identifying future products categories.
+The objective of this project is to apply classification learning models on Sears products dataset with more than 100,000 products, and therefore to obtain a predictive model with high accuracy for identifying future products categories.

 ### The dataset
-The features in the datasets among other thing includes name of the product, his description, price, image, and etc.
+The features in the datasets, among other things, include the name of the product, its description, price, image etc.

-### The problem
-This project is aimed to build a predictive model that is able to distinguish products between more then 1500 product categories.
-A few selected classification learning models will be trained by the dataset that includes each product’s corresponding category.
 Our dataset contains numeric values, string values and images.
+### Goal
+The project is aimed to categorize products according to existing metadata (name, description, price, image) to a given taxonomy, by building ML algorithm that classifies products according to their data.

-Our main problems was:
+Our main challenges were:
-* How to convert the string values to a numeric vectors, and what is the better way to do so
+* How to convert the string values to a numeric vectors, and what is the better way to do so?
-* How to deal with a large amount of data
+* How to deal with a large amount of data?
-* Which classifier is the best for accomplish project objective
+* Which classifier is the best to accomplish the project objective?

 ### The Solution
-In order to classify the products that contains numeric values, string values and images, we use two different of classifiers - SVM and KNN, although the first step was to convert the string values to numeric vectors.
+In order to classify the products that contain numeric values, string values and images, we used two different classifiers - SVM and KNN.
+The first step was to convert the string values to numeric vectors.
-Part of the converting processes includes using Bag Of Words and several different sparse matrix - binary, tf, tf-idf, and sublinear tf-idf.
+As a part of the converting process, we used Bag Of Words and several different sparse matrix - binary, tf, tf-idf, and sublinear tf-idf.

 ## Some results on the textual data
 * #### SVM ([linear SVM from scikit-learn](http://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html))
 	* Dataset weight: Tf
-	* Distribution of data: Stratified cross validation with k folds (k = 6)
+	* Data distribution: Stratified cross validation with k folds (k = 6)

-	The results with differnt C parameters:
+	The results with different C parameters:
 	![exp1](https://user-images.githubusercontent.com/22280734/32327116-06c94d38-bfde-11e7-8d51-19fe4bcbebe4.PNG)

 	![Tf-write_answers__c-2^-5](https://user-images.githubusercontent.com/22280734/32329308-59365622-bfe5-11e7-86cd-85439f5fcce5.JPG)

 	* Dataset weight: Tf-Idf (sublinear tf scaling, i.e. replace tf with 1 + log(tf))
-	* Distribution of data: Stratified cross validation with k folds (k = 6)
+	* Data distribution: Stratified cross validation with k folds (k = 6)

 	The results with differnt C parameters:
 	![exp2](https://user-images.githubusercontent.com/22280734/32327117-06e82262-bfde-11e7-9242-3a4e88953096.PNG)